thacherT1D/webdevstuff/Design/Material_Design.desc.md

 ### Exercise

-After having explored the above resource, take a moment and write down your thoughts on how you've been perceiving your own gap.
+After having explored the above resource, take a moment and write down your thoughts on how you've been feeling about your own gap.

 ## What's the Material framework?